 Strength training is generally more effective than cardio alone for improving body composition because it builds muscle while supporting fat loss.
 More muscle means a higher resting metabolic rate, so your body burns more energy throughout the day, not just during your workout.
 Cardio has real benefits for heart health and endurance, but it does not reshape your body the way resistance training does.

 That said, the best approach combines both.
-Strength training two to four times per week builds the lean muscle that gives your body shape and tone.
-Adding some cardio, whether that is walking, cycling, or swimming, supports overall health and creates additional calorie burn without putting too much stress on your body.
+Strength training for fat loss two to four times per week builds the lean muscle that gives your body shape and tone.
+Adding some cardio — whether that is walking, cycling, or swimming — supports overall health and creates additional calorie burn without putting too much stress on your body.
 The goal is not to exhaust yourself but to build a consistent routine you can actually maintain through summer and beyond.

 How long does it realistically take to see results without extreme dieting?